datasciencenw/datasciencenw.github.io/pages/about.md

 We are a data and decision science company that provides elegant, effective, data-driven solutions to problems.

-## What we do

-We have to primary offers: data science solutions and hands-on training workshops.
+We have two primary offers: data science solutions and hands-on training workshops in the R programming language, statistics, and machine learning.
 To learn more about our offers, click the [Data Science](pages/data_science.html) and [Training](pages/training.html) links above.

 ## How we do it

+We have strict principles that underly everything we do.
 Our principles can be summarised by the following four *F.O.C.I*:

 ### Fit

-We provide solutions *fit* to your problems.
+We provide solutions *fit* to specific problems with unique goals, costs, and stakeholders.
+For this reason, all of our services begin with an intensive consultation where we map out the goals, priorities, costs, and stakeholders underlying each project.
 There is no one-size-fits-all solution

 ### Open

 We are passionate about being *open*, both in the tools we use and the solutions we provide.
 We only use open source software (e.g.; R, Python).
-Moreover, we are open about the limitations of our solutions.
+We are also passionate about contributing to the open source community; for this reason, we offer a substantial discount when our work can be shared freely online.

 ### Clean